slim-template/slim/README.md

 ### Why use Slim?

 * Slim allows you to write very minimal templates which are easy to maintain and pretty much guarantees that you write well-formed HTML and XML
-* We also think that the Slim syntax is also aesthetic and makes it much more fun to write templates.
-Since you can use Slim as a drop-in replacement in all the major framework you can start easily.
+* The Slim syntax is aesthetic and makes it more fun to write templates.
+Since you can use Slim as a drop-in replacement in all the major frameworks it is easy to adopt.
 * The Slim architecture is very flexible and allows you to write syntax extensions and plugins.

 ___Yes, Slim is speedy!___ Slim was developed right from the start with performance in mind.